thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

     self.scrape_jobs()
 {% endhighlight %}

+Our search openings method opens the landing page and then follows the search openings link.
+We use a case-insensitive regex for the link search because the case for this link varies from site to site.

 {% highlight python %}
 def open_search_openings_page(self):
     r = re.compile(r'Search openings', re.I)
     self.br.open(self.url)
     self.br.follow_link(self.br.find_link(text_regex=r))
 {% endhighlight %}

+Now we write the method to submit the search form.
+We don't set any keywords or filter by location.
+We want to get all of the jobs back.

 {% highlight python %}
 def submit_search_form(self):